stla/symbolicQspray/README.md

 }
 ```

-Let’s check the recurrence relation given in the Wikipedia article is
+Let’s check that the recurrence relation given in the Wikipedia article
-fulfilled:
+is fulfilled:

 ``` r
 n <- 5